Republic of the Philippines country brief

 The Philippines is the third most vulnerable country to natural disasters and the sixth most vulnerable to climate change.
 When earthquakes, volcanoes and severe typhoons occur, the poor are worst affected.
 Australia is one of the first countries to respond when typhoons affect millions of Filipino people.
-Most recently, Australia’s humanitarian response following Typhoon Haiyan involved $40 million in assistance, including the provision of medical teams, as well as the deployment of significant military assets and personnel.
+Most recently, Australia’s humanitarian response following Typhoon Haiyan involved AUD41 million in assistance, including the provision of medical teams, as well as the deployment of significant military assets and personnel to those areas most affected.
 Australia is also partnering with the Philippine Government in long term programs to ensure communities are better prepared for natural disasters.